rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 ### Limitations:
 - Physical devices such as slides and awnings are NOT currently supported due to the complexity of the integration and the risks associated with the potential for damage.
+- RGB Lights (Accent Lights) are not yet supported due to differences in how data is handled between the two platforms.
+This is under development.

 OneControl is a registered trademark of Lippert Components, Inc.